-6.1 Entry and Grading of Teams
+6.2 Entry and Grading of Teams

-- 6.1.1 After each Annual General Meeting (AGM), CA will communicate a date by which all Clubs must notify team entries into desired grades for the upcoming season. - 6.1.1.1 To enter teams, clubs/schools shall complete the annual competition entry form or email the CA inclusive of team name and grade of entry no later than one week prior to the season start date - 6.1.1.2 CA shall determine which grade each team entered shall compete and may: - divide any grade into sections - at any time, vary the grading of any team and/or format of the competition. - impose criteria and responsibilities on clubs which wish to enter teams.
+- 6.2.1 After each Annual General Meeting (AGM), CA will communicate a date by which all Clubs must notify team entries into desired grades for the upcoming season. - 6.2.1.1 To enter teams, clubs/schools shall enter teams via PlayHQ into grades by the closure date. - 6.2.1.2 CA shall determine which grade each team entered shall compete and may: - divide any grade into sections - at any time, vary the grading of any team and/or format of the competition. - impose criteria and responsibilities on clubs which wish to enter teams.

-6.2 Attire
+6.3 Attire

-- 6.2.1 The dress for all adult grades must be authorised by CA, no other attire shall be acceptable. - 6.2.1.1 Player umpires must be easily distinguishable from the fielding side. - 6.2.2 Clubs are encouraged to use non-white uniforms and protective leg guards for limited over matches where a white ball is used and for two-day matches to have white uniforms or at a minimum standard a dominant colour other than red.
+- 6.3.1 Player umpires must be easily distinguishable from the fielding side. - 6.3.2 All teams shall have an approved playing uniform, approved by CA. Playing uniform should be worn by all playing members and no other attire shall be acceptable. - 6.3.3 Clubs are encouraged to use non-white uniforms and protective leg guards for limited over matches where a white ball is used and for two-day matches to have white uniforms or at a minimum standard a dominant colour other than red.

-6.3 Conduct of Matches
+6.4 Conduct of Matches

-- 6.3.1 The order of draw, points and playing times for matches shall be decided by CA before the commencement of each competition. - 6.3.2 The order in which teams meet shall be decided by an automated draw system unless otherwise determined by CA.
+- 6.4.1 The order of draw, points and playing times for matches shall be decided by CA before the commencement of each competition. - 6.4.2 The order in which teams meet shall be decided by an automated draw system unless otherwise determined by CA.

-6.4 Competition Structures and Finals Qualifications
+6.5 Competition Structures and Finals Qualifications

-- 6.4.1 The first named team in any draw is regarded as the 'home team' unless otherwise stated. - 6.4.2 The draw for any grade as issued by CA shall be, in all instances, the official advice regarding staging of matches. - 6.4.2.1 Round Robin: If at the end of a round robin competition two or more teams finish equal, the winner will be determined by who beat who during round robin play.
-If this method is not applicable then the winner is determined by net run rate. - 6.4.2.2 Pool Tables & Finals: The top team from each pool, as determined by competition ranking criteria for table positions, will progress to any competition final.
+- 6.5.1 The first named team in any draw is regarded as the 'home team' unless otherwise stated. - 6.5.2 The draw for any grade as issued by CA shall be, in all instances, the official advice regarding staging of matches. - 6.5.2.1 Round Robin: If at the end of a round robin competition two or more teams finish equal, the winner will be determined by who beat who during round robin play.
+If this method is not applicable then the winner is determined by net run rate.

+- 6.5.2.2 Pool Tables & Finals: The top team from each pool, as determined by competition ranking criteria for table positions, will progress to any competition final. - 6.5.2.3 Finals: The winner for each final as well as any scheduled reserves days (or not) will be determined as per the competition playing conditions.